pucelle/vscode-css-navigation/README.md

 ![reference](images/reference.gif)

-## Performance
+## Why started this project

-At beginning, this project is a fork from [vscode-css-peek](https://github.com/pranaygp/vscode-css-peek/tree/master/client), and fixed Scss nesting reference problem.
+At beginning, this project is a fork from [vscode-css-peek](https://github.com/pranaygp/vscode-css-peek/tree/master/client), which uses [vscode-css-languageservice](https://github.com/Microsoft/vscode-css-languageservice) as CSS parser.
+I just fixed some Scss nesting reference issues.
+I was inspired much by this project.

 But then I found it eats so much CPU & memory.
 E.g., one of my project has 280 CSS files out of 5500 files, includes 6 MB of css codes.
 On my MacBook Pro, it needs 7s to load (1.3s to search files and 6s to parse) and uses 700 MB memory.

+Otherwise it keep parsing files every time you input a character, Let's assume you can input 10 characters in 1 second, since it's parse speed is about 1 MB/s, then if your document is more than 100 KB, your CPU usage will keep high.

-So I decided to implement a new css parser, which also supports Scss & Less.
-It's a very simple parser and not 100% strict, but it's fast.
+So I decided to implement a new css parser and a new extension, which also supports Scss & Less naturally.
+It's a very simple parser and not 100% strict, but it's fast and very easy to extand.
 Now it costs about 0.8s to search files, and 0.5s to parse them.
-Memory usage in caching parsed results is about 3x~10x to file size.
+Memory usage in caching parsed results is about 3x~10x to file size, not 100x.

-After files loaded, The extension will track file and directory changes automatically, and reload them if needed.

-Otherwise, all the things will be started only when required by default, so CSS files are loaded only when you begin to search definitions, completion, or workspace symbols.
+All the things will be started only when required by default, so CSS files are loaded only when you begin to search definitions or others.
 You may change this behavior by specify `preloadCSSFiles` option.

+After files loaded, The extension will track file and directory changes, creations, removals automatically, and reload them if needed.

+Further more, I found the extension can support class name and id completion by the same core, so I do it with very few codes.

+Finding references uses another core, I implement it because my work have a heavy CSS part, and I love refactoring CSS codes.
+I believe few people will use it.

 ## Stress Test

 I loaded 100 MB (0.9 M declarations, 2.8 M lines) CSS files for stress test, it took 8s to parse them, and used about 850 MB memory.
 After 1 minute, the memory usage fell back to 550 MB.
-Searching definitions cost about 50ms, Searching workspace symbols cost about 500ms, Searching completions cost about 230ms.
+Searching definitions across all 0.9 M declarations cost about 50ms, Searching workspace symbols cost about 500ms, Searching completions cost about 230ms.

 My environment is Win10, MacBook Pro 2014 version (I love MacBook so much, until they removed the function keys😢), with power on.

+## Plans and More

+This should be the first time I write a vscode extension (although I had wrote another very simple one).
+I'm keep trying to make it have well-structured codes, and full test cases.

+I have plans to make this extension grow, but I need more feedbacks.
+Thanks.

 ## Configuration